 An ideal location, environmentally and economically

 Roberts Bank is an established trade corridor and a vital part of Canada’s trade with Asia.
-Roberts Bank has deep water necessary to accommodate large container ships, and is located close to major transportation corridors for the movement of trucks and trains.
+Roberts Bank has deep water necessary to accommodate large container ships, and is located close to major transportation corridors.
 Substantial infrastructure investments have been made in the last decade in anticipation of increased trade through Roberts Bank, including the $1.2 billion South Fraser Perimeter Road and the $300 million Roberts Bank Rail Corridor Program.

 Roberts Bank is also ideal because it allows the terminal to be built in deep water, thereby protecting the shoreline and marine habitat.